Takhli Royal Thai Air Force Base: 474th Tactical Fighter Wing

 Their first combat mission, started only hours after their arrival at Takhli, resulted in the disappearance of one of the aircraft and a week-long cancellation of F-111 missions.
-The F-111s returned to action losing a further 3 aircraft in the next 6 weeks of airstrikes.
+The F-111s returned to action, losing a further three aircraft in the next six weeks of airstrikes.

 The 474th's F-111s also participated in Operation Linebacker II in December 1972 flying 154 night/single-ship sorties into the high-threat area of North Vietnam with the loss of 2 aircraft.

 In early 1973, with the suspension of bombing in North Vietnam and the resumption of peace negotiations, inflight refueling requirements decreased markedly.
 As a result, in late January 1973 many of the augmented tankers of the 11th Air Refueling Squadron and the 92nd Air Refueling Squadron returned to the US.
 The 430th TFS returned with the 474th TFW to Nellis AFB on 22 March 1973.

 347th Tactical Fighter Wing

 On 30 July 1973 the TDY of the 474th TFW ended.
 The 428th and 429th TFS were assigned to the newly transferred 347th Tactical Fighter Wing from Mountain Home AFB which arrived on 30 July 1973.

 For a brief two-week period the 347th flew combat operations into Cambodia until 15 August, when the final mission of Constant Guard IV was flown.
 After the cease-fire, the wing was maintained in a combat-ready status for possible contingency actions.
 The F-111s engaged in more than 4,000 sorties with a loss of only six aircraft.

 During January 1974 the Secretary of Defense announced a realignment of Thailand resources, with the final pullout of air resources by the end of 1976.

-On 12 July the 347 TFW's F-111's and the AC-130 gunships from the 16th SOS were transferred to Korat Royal Thai Air Force Base.
+On 12 July the 347 TFW's F-111s and the AC-130 gunships from the 16th SOS were transferred to Korat Royal Thai Air Force Base.

 Detachment 10, 3d Aerospace Rescue and Recovery Group which had deployed to Takhli on reopening of the base was inactivated in July.

 On 31 July 1974 phase down of operations at Takhli RTAFB was completed ahead of schedule, and the base was officially returned to the Thai Government on 12 September.
 All remaining US personnel departed on 14 September.